-UNIVERSAL SERVICES

-What? - Initial assessments undertaken by any agency involved within Universal Services.
+UNIVERSAL SERVICES What? - Initial assessments undertaken by any agency involved within Universal Services.
+Why? - Ensure right support and entitlement for all children and young people.
 Level Definition 1 - Universal What? - To provide first level of early additional support.
 Plus Why? - Ensure appropriate support such as brief intervention or longer term single agency input at the earliest stage, subject to ongoing review.
-2 - Multi-agency ency What? - Enhanced multi-agency support and planning.
+2 - Multi-agency What? - Enhanced multi-agency support and planning.
 Planning Why? - address identified, more complex needs.
-3 - Multi-agency What? - Statutory multi-agency planning and support. plan to protect from harm Why? - Child has serious, high level needs and/or child has suffered from harm or is at risk of harm and there is no option but to intervene.
+3 - Multi-agency What? - Statutory multi-agency planning and support. plan to protect Why? - Child has serious, high level needs and/or child has suffered from harm from harm or is at risk of harm and there is no option but to intervene.